5-Day Colorado Road Trip Itinerary: 3 Perfect Routes

 Out of all four seasons, wintertime (roughly November through early March) is when you’re most likely to run into freezing temps (even in cities like Denver during winter!) and the most difficult road conditions, so plan accordingly when driving in the mountains during these months.
 However, even visiting the Rocky Mountains in the winter can be very much worth it!

-Spring, summer, and fall are all great times to be making a road trip in Colorado, with late spring and summer standing out as the times with the mildest weather and best opportunities for comfortable camping and backpacking.
+Spring, summer, and fall are all great times to take a road trip in Colorado, with late spring and summer standing out as the times with the mildest weather and the best opportunities for comfortable camping and backpacking.

 The biggest bonus to planning an autumn road trip across Colorado would have to be the scenery, as vivid shades of yellow, orange, gold, and red blanket the aspen groves all across the state.